 At first, the Publica came only as a 2-door sedan and almost everything was an extra – including a radio and a heater.
 It was bare bones inside and while it drove pretty well – a nice double wishbone front suspension made it very competent – it wasn’t anything exciting.

 The car’s arrival coincided with a serious acceleration of consumer demand for cars during the time of Prime Minister Hayato Ikeda.
 Elected in 1960, Ikeda proposed a doubling of income for Japanese workers by the time of the 1964 Tokyo Olympiad, and given the prodigious rate of economic growth – in part stimulated by building cars and motorcycles – that seemed realistic.

 Hasegawa soon realized that people would want more than the basic Publica, and the car was continuously upgraded to suit.
-The origins of the Corolla also lay in consumer reaction to the Public – which it viewed as basic indeed.
+The origins of the Corolla also lay in consumer reactions to the Publica.
+They viewed it as lacking some very basic livability features.
 While the Corolla was some years off, Hasegawa and managers all the way up to Eiji Toyoda recognized the need to hook more customers quickly.

 To do that on the cheap, Toyota enlisted the help of Shozo Sato, a Nissan designer on long-term leave due to health problems.
 It isn’t really clear if Sato was still working for Nissan at all by 1962.

 He’d joined Nissan in 1937 and by 1950 was essentially the lead designer.
 Sato oversaw the design department until at least 1959, and most of the Nissan cars introduced before 1961 had some of his input.
 He won the 1956 Mainichi Design Award for his work on the landmark 112-series Datsun Bluebird and was fond of quickly working up oil paintings of his favorite cars right there in the studio.